History of Baccarat

 some historians claim that there is no reliable record

-to be a variation of the French game vingt-et-un (twenty-one),
+to be a spin-off of the French game vingt-et-un (twenty-one),

-the game we know today as blackjack or 21.
+the game we know as blackjack.
 It is similar in that the

 goal is to get as close as possible to a set number without